 4. I’ll never forget you, thank you for all the ways you made a difference.

 5. Thank you for making me and my future look brighter!

-6. You are an inspiration Miss Johnson!
+6. You are an inspiration, Miss Johnson!
 Thank you for such a memorable year.
 The world needs more teachers like you!

-7. I am grateful to you for everything you taught us this semester.
+7. I am grateful to you for everything you taught us this term.
 I enjoyed our talks in class, and your assignments were hard, but I learned a lot from you.
 You’re the best teacher I’ve had.
 Thank you.

 8. Thank you for challenging me to think further, work harder and dream bigger.
 Without you as my teacher, I wouldn’t have been able to achieve what I have.
 I don’t think people say thank you to teachers often enough.
 So I’ll say it once more: THANK YOU!